pranavphoenix/Easy2use/code.md

 ```bash
 du -h -d1 </path/to/folder/>
 ```
-Run a code in a single node
+Run a code in a single node using bash file.sh
 ```bash
 # !/bin/bash
 set -x